antoninmasek/simple-hydrator/README.md

 ```
 This ensures correct casting and you will end up with an array of `Key` objects.

+#### Your root array is list of objects
+If your source array is a list of objects and you just want to cast it, then instead of the `fromArray` method you may use `collectionFromArray`

 ### DTO Making

 For each of your DTO's properties you can use either a camelCase or snake_case approach to set their values which ever